Digya National Park

-Occupying an area of 3,743 square kilometers, the park is the second largest national park in Ghana.
-It is in the Bono East region and is bordered on the north, south, and east by Lake Volta.
-Located on a lowland peninsula, it has an undulating terrain.
-It is located in a transitional area between a forest and savanna.

 History

 Digya National Park was created in 1900 as a protected area, the first in Ghana.
 It was acquired by the government and gazetted as a national park in 1971.
 When the government acquired the park, there were living settlements in the park, with most of the residents being fishermen and farmers.
 In 2006, there were 49 settlements and the government of Ghana began evicting settlement residents from the park.
 In early 2005, a patrol-based system was established in the park to curb illegal activity.